xqmsg/phpsdk-core/README.md

 An email with an authorization link and a PIN code will be sent to the email address provided in the request.
 From this point on, a user has two ways of obtaining a valid access token:

   **i.
 Clicking Confirmation Link**:
-After clicking on the confirmation link in the email, the user can then exchange their preauthorization token ( received in the previous step ) for a valid access token:
+After clicking on the confirmation link in the email, the user can then exchange their pre-authorization token ( received in the previous step ) for a valid access token:

 ```php
 $response = Exchange::with($sdk)->run();